brul30/hotel-reservation-flask/README.md

 # Hotel Reservation Flask
+# This file contains instructions for how to set a working environment for our development team."""
 Welcome to the **Hotel Reservation Flask** project!
 Follow these steps to set up your Python development environment and run the project locally.

 ## Prerequisites